 And yet almost none of those things are present in this book.
 Not even my mountain.

-When I was halfway through writing Butcherbird my Nana had a massive stroke.
-We rushed home from Paraparaumu to be with her, though she never regained consciousness.
+When I was halfway through writing Butcherbird, my Nana had a massive stroke.
+We rushed home from Paraparaumu to be with her, but she never regained consciousness.
 I wrote bits of Butcherbird while holding her hand during her last days.

 Writing this book gave me something to focus on that wasn’t the fact Nana was dying.
 She is so much a part of this book because of time spent by her side, both on her death bed and throughout my life, and because I was writing it as a love letter to that place we called home.